 Roppongi 3K’s entrance theme they perform with their manager Rocky Romero is hilarious and a pretty catchy tune.
 Once again, the Bucks prove they’re good for far more than just flipping around, as they employ a good deal of great storytelling and selling throughout this match.
 It’s almost as good as their Christmas video when they worked a match with Santa Claus (look it up, it’s incredible).

-Sho gets an injured back at one point during his match, and the Bucks it an assisted swanton bomb onto his back that looked incredibly painful.
+Sho gets an injured back at one point during his match, and the Bucks hit an assisted swanton bomb onto his back that looked incredibly painful.
 Matt’s own selling of his back is quite good in its own right.
-Eventually, the Bucks hit the Meltzer Driver and lock in the sharpshooter to pick up an unprecedented seventh IWGP Jr. Tag Team Championship.
+Eventually, the Bucks nail the Meltzer Driver and lock in the sharpshooter to pick up an unprecedented seventh IWGP Jr. Tag Team Championship.

 NEVER Openweight 6-Man Tag Team Championship: Bullet Club (Bad Luck Fale, Tama Tonga and Tanga Roa) vs. Chaos (Toru Yano, Tomohiro Ishii, Trent Baretta) vs. Suzuki-Gun (Zack Sabre Jr. Taichi and Takashi Iizuka) vs. Taguchi Japan (Ryusuke Taguchi, Togi Makabe and Juice Robinson) vs. Michael Elgin and War Machine (Hanson and Raymond Rowe)